 Introduction of creation of a land acknowledment for NWNW, to include specific involvement actions for people to follow through with.
 This is a simple practice of acknowledging the original inhabitants of the land.
 Initial draft will be provided between now and the next meeting for review and edit.
 Prince would like to collaborate for this statement.

-Pinger doesn’t feel comfortable with the practice.
+Pinger doesn’t feel the practice is consistent with the NWNW mission and that the statement on the Newsletter is far too ideological.

 Most major institutions in the city and throughout the country have taken up this practice, it is a way to bring the indigenous history and current presence back into the present.